Purda, Poland

 Purda is a village in Olsztyn County, Warmian-Masurian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Purda.
-It lies approximately 16 km south-east of the regional capital Olsztyn.
 It is located within the historic region of Warmia.

 The historic sights of Purda include the Gothic Saint Michael Archangel church, a typical Warmian old wayside shrine and a Catholic cemetery.

 The village was founded in 1384.
 Polish poet and bishop Ignacy Krasicki visited Purda in 1779.